London's 10 Best Boutique Hotels

 - At first glance the Covent Garden Hotel looks fairly traditional, but once you’re ensconced in its snug fabulousness, you’ll notice the funky, modern touches which qualify it for our list of the best boutique hotels in London.
 It’s in an unbeatable position for West End theatres, and it’s not a bad spot for celeb spotting.

-Best Boutique Hotels in London - The City
+The Best Boutique Hotels in the City of London

 - With its intimate rooms and leafy verdant garden The Rookery doesn't feel like it is in The City at all.
 Which is probably exactly why it is popular with people who have spent long hard days slogging in the Square Mile.
 The only exception is the wood panelled meeting room with its long polished table and stern portraits which looks exactly like the Wall Street meeting room in the eighties film Trading Places.